 - The default BIOS settings for this motherboard apply for most conditions to ensure optimum performance.
 If the system becomes unstable after changing any BIOS settings, load the default settings to ensure system compatibility and stability.
-Press <F5> and select Yes to load the BIOS default settings. - The BIOS setup screens shown in this section are for reference purposes only, and may not exactly match what you see on your screen. - Visit the ASUS website (www.asus.com) to download the latest BIOS file for this motherboard
+Press <F5> and select Yes to load the BIOS default settings. - Support for BIOS functions and options may vary based on AVL testing progress.
+Please contact your sales representative for more information. - The BIOS setup screens shown in this section are for reference purposes only, and may not exactly match what you see on your screen. - Visit the ASUS website (www.asus.com) to download the latest BIOS file for this motherboard.